-The newly established RCSI Institute of Global Surgery aims to be an international leader in the field of global surgery.
+The RCSI Institute of Global Surgery aims to be an international leader in the field of global surgery.

-Building on a decade of experience in surgical training, education and research partnerships in Africa, the RCSI Institute of Global Surgery will work with local partners to develop sustainable health systems in low and middle income countries.
+Building on a decade of experience in surgical training, education and research partnerships in Africa, the RCSI Institute of Global Surgery works with local partners to develop sustainable health systems in low and middle-income countries.

 A strategic approach

-The RCSI Institute of Global Surgery will implement a programme of work to achieve its strategic objectives across three pillars – Education and Training, Research, and Advocacy.
-These pillars reflect RCSI’s strengths and will enable the Institute of Global Surgery to build on the relationships and achievements of 10 years of international collaboration in addressing the unmet surgical needs facing populations in low and middle income countries across the world.
+The RCSI Institute of Global Surgery is implementing a programme of work to achieve its strategic objectives across three pillars – Education and Training, Research and Advocacy.
+These pillars reflect RCSI’s strengths and will enable the Institute of Global Surgery to build on the relationships and achievements of 10 years of international collaboration in addressing the unmet surgical needs facing populations in low and middle-income countries across the world.

-In our core areas of Education and Training, and Research, our approach will be to work through partnership to:
+In our core areas of Education and Training, and Research, our approach is to work through partnership to: